hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfplan.html.md

 }
 ```

-The following policy would evaluate to `true`, if the resource was in the diff:
+The following policy would evaluate to `true` if the resource was in the diff:

 ```python
 import "tfplan"